awesomemotive/sugarcalendar-core/readme.txt

 == Description ==

 Most event calendar plugins are either way too simple, or extremely overly complex and bloated.
-Sugar Event Calendar is designed to be simple, light weight, and provide just the major features you need for event management.
+Sugar Calendar is designed to be simple, light weight, and provide just the major features you need for event management.

 = Features =